apache/openwhisk/docs/reference.md

 The signature for `next` is `function(error, activation)`, where:

 - `error` is `false` if the invocation succeeded, and a truthy value if it failed, usually a string describing the error.
-- On errors, `activation` may be undefined, depending on the failure mode.
+- On errors, `activation` might be undefined, depending on the failure mode.
 - When defined, `activation` is a dictionary with the following fields:
-  - *activationId*: The activation id:
+  - *activationId*: The activation ID:
   - *result*: If the action was invoked in blocking mode: The action result as a JSON object, else `undefined`.

 The `whisk.trigger()` function fires a trigger.
 It takes as an argument a JSON object with the following parameters: